Business loans for startups

-A startup loan is a type of finance designed to help new businesses that have been trading for just a few years (typically 3 or less) pay for the essentials you need to run your business in that key early stage – even if you don’t have much in the way of credit history.
+A startup loan is a type of finance designed to help brand-new businesses or those that have been trading for just a few years (typically 3 or less).
+The idea is that it can help pay for the essentials needed to run a business in that key early stage – even if you don’t have much in the way of a credit history.

 Table: sorted by loan terms, promoted deals first